The One and Only Kidneywood

-But palo azul isn't just a beautiful tea...Dozens of studies about palo azul tea have found that its flavonoid-rich content makes it antioxidant, anti-inflammatory and anti-microbial.
-It's also a potassium-saving diuretic, alkaline and it's caffeine-free!
-Because of these beneficial properties, palo azul tea has been used traditionally for over 500 years in Central America to promote kidney, liver, and urinary tract function.
+Studies show that palo azul has around 8x more polyphenols (antioxidants) than green tea without the caffeine, and it's anti-inflammatory, liver-protective and kidney-protective.
+It's also a potassium-saving diuretic, alkaline and it's oxalate-free.
+Due to these beneficial properties, palo azul tea has been used as a natural remedy for over 500 years in Mexico to promote kidney, liver, and urinary tract function, so it's commonly known as "kidneywood"

 What is Palo Azul Tea Good For?